Labels

 Non-latin characters in PDF labels

 The default used font (DejaVu) does not support all characters.
 Especially characters from non-latin languages like Chinese, Japanese, Korean, Arabic, Hebrew, Cyrillic, etc. are not supported.
-For this we use Unifont as fallback font.
-This font supports all (or most) unicode characters, but is not as beautiful as DejaVu.
+For this, we use Unifont as fallback font.
+This font supports all (or most) Unicode characters but is not as beautiful as DejaVu.

 If you want to use a different (more beautiful) font, you can use the custom fonts feature.
 There is the Noto font family from Google, which supports a lot of languages and is available in different styles (regular, bold, italic, bold-italic).
-For example, you can use Noto CJK for more beautiful Chinese, Japanese and Korean characters.
+For example, you can use Noto CJK for more beautiful Chinese, Japanese, and Korean characters.